bohewu/HybridIdP/docs/idp_req_details.md

 ## Phase 3: Admin API & Management UI (Vue 3 & Tailwind)

+> **Vue.js MPA Architecture Note:**
+> This phase uses a **Multi-Page Application (MPA)** structure for Vue.js, powered by Vite and the `Vite.AspNetCore` library.
+Each functional area (e.g., Admin Portal, User Self-Service) has its own entry point and is loaded on specific Razor Pages.
+See `docs/idp_vue_mpa_structure.md` for detailed configuration and usage instructions.

 - **3.1: Secure Admin API Foundation:** Create API controllers and secure them with an 'admin' role policy.
   - **Verification:** API endpoints return 401/403 unless the user is an authenticated admin.
   - **Agent Question:** "Phase 3.1 is complete. **May I proceed to Phase 3.2?**"